Technology can be clever. It can be cool. It can be creative. But to truly make a difference, we must use technology for good.

 Global Digital Engagement Manager, WWF International

 As Global Digital Manager for WWF International, Alice is responsible for ensuring that WWF supporters share, love and engage with digital comms to inspire them to take real world action for our planet.
-Working on all things digital including social, chat bots, strategic digital partnerships, UX and more, Alice also speaks at conferences on how WWF approaches social and digital engagement.
+Alice works on all things digital including social, chat bots, strategic digital partnerships, UX and more.

 Dr Tamer Shahin